Chai112/Deep-Crimson-Chess/README.md

 correct side: 54.2%
 dimesnions: 64x2 16x2 8x4
 ```
 again, very cool.
 However, in the opening it cannot precisely determine who is winning.
+I am starting to realise that in context, the absolute evaluations do not mean a lot.
+Actually, the relative evaluation between moves determine which move is best to be played (black is trying to minimize the evaluation) so the lowest number should be the best next move: this means the absolute evaluation accuracy is not as relevant.
+The engine struggles to identify moves which results in the immediate taking of the piece (it says a good move is black bishop infront of a white pawn) Additionally, proposed concept 2.0.1 and 2.2.